 Row pagination

-Pagination splits row data into pages, so the Grid renders a manageable subset of rows at a time.
+Pagination splits row data into pages, so the grid renders a manageable subset of rows at a time.
 This is useful for large datasets and helps keep the interface fast and readable.

-Enable pagination
+Enable pagination with default configuration

 Grid.grid('container', {